When Is the Best Time

 Almost everything planted on these Fajãs thrives here - coffee, wine, figs, bananas, fruits, and even tobacco.
 But there were no connecting roads; only boat transport to get from one Fajã to another possible.

 Today, some of the most beautiful Fajãs of São Jorge can be reached by car, others only on foot or by 4 WD.
-What they have in common: they offer beautiful sights to fall in love with.
+They have one thing in common: they offer beautiful sights to fall in love with.

 Fajã dos Cubres - North